Devi-priya-ch/Final_year_project/README.md

-# automatic recignition of medicinal pants using machine learning
+# automatic recognition of medicinal pants using machine learning